onedata/op-worker/docs/oneprovider/REST_API/structure.rst

 Structure of the REST URIs
 ==========================

-	onedata's REST APIs provide access to resources (data entities) via URI paths.
+	Onedata's REST APIs provide access to resources (data entities) via URI paths.
 To use a REST API, your application will make an HTTP request and parse the response.
-The onedata REST API uses JSON as its communication format, and the standard HTTP methods like GET, PUT, POST and DELETE.
-URIs for onedata's REST API resource have the following structure:
+The Onedata REST API uses JSON as its communication format, and the standard HTTP methods like GET, PUT, POST and DELETE.
+URIs for Onedata's REST API resource have the following structure:

 	.. sourcecode:: http